HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 Manage Your Shared Funds With A Multisig Wallet

 Whether you’re starting a DAO, NFT project, or a holiday fund with your partner, multisig wallets are a great way to share and manage your funds.
 As you know, trusting single entities with shared funds can often end in misery.
-Using Multisig wallets, it’s easier to reduce that direct risk of collaborating with strangers.
+Using Multisig wallets, it’s easier to reduce the direct risk of collaborating with strangers.
 Plus, you can rest assured that you’re not submitting to centralized methods.

-This unique problem highlights why multisig-wallets and Ledger hardware wallet devices make the perfect pair.
-Using a multisig wallet with a Ledger device only increases its security and decentralization–something at the heart of web3’s ethos.
+Multisig wallets are key components of effective community security.
+But what’s the use of multiple signatories if each private key is not secure?
+Of course, where you store the private keys of the multi-sig wallet matters.
+This unique problem highlights why multisig wallets and Ledger signers make the perfect pair.
+Using a multisig wallet with a Ledger signer only increases its security and decentralization–something at the heart of web3’s ethos.
 So before you start a new web3 community, consider these tools, as your multisig is only as strong as its private key’s protectors.

 Stay in touch